Lesson Six: Website Health Check

 Okay, so enough congratulating yourself.
-We have work to do and we’re going to look at some of the more technical aspects of website optimization.
+We have work to do and we’re going to look at some of the more technical aspects of website optimisation.
 Don’t worry, I’m going to keep it as simple as I possibly can.
 First, let’s talk about sitemaps.
-Now there are two types of sitemaps.
-One is a HTML version which is aimed at the end user.
-So you’ve probably encountered this yourself, often found in the footer of websites.
-You clicked through and it basically shows the structure of your website.
-It lists posts and pages.
-I basically helps you navigate around a website.
+Now there are two types of sitemaps: one is an HTML version which is aimed at the end user so you’ve probably encountered this yourself in the footer of websites.
+You click through and it basically shows the structure of the website.
+It lists posts and pages and basically helps you navigate around a website.

 We then have an XML version, which is ultimately the same thing.
 However, this is structured for search engines to help them better crawl and understand your website.
 Now, if I’m losing you, don’t worry, as I want to jump onto my computer right now and show you both of these sitemaps and what we have to do with them.

 Right.
 So let’s recap.
-There are two sitemaps that we need for your website, a HTML version and an XML version.
-The HTML version will often be found on your website and it will look very similar to this, just a list of the web pages on your website ordered by hierarchy and generally there’ll be a link in the footer or somewhere on your website for users to view this page and assist with their navigating around your websites.
+There are two sitemaps that we need for your website, an HTML version and an XML version.
+The HTML version will often be found on your website and it will look very similar to this, just a list of the web pages on your website ordered by hierarchy, and generally there’ll be a link in the footer or somewhere on your website for users to view this page and assist with their navigation around your website.

-If you don’t have a HTML sitemap, you can use a plugin or a tool to generate one for you very easily.
-And once it’s there.
-Pop a link in the footer and you’re done.
+If you don’t have an HTML sitemap, you can use a plugin or a tool to generate one for you very easily and once it’s there, pop a link in the footer and you’re done.
 You don’t need to do anything else with the HTML version.
-The XML version, on the other hand, is something we definitely do need.
-And I’m going to show you why we need it and talk you through how to get it now.
+The XML version, on the other hand, is something we definitely do need and I’m going to show you why we need it and talk you through how to get it now.

-Often the XML version doesn’t look as pretty.
-It will just be a list similar to this and it would just list all the pages.
-And this is what helps Google crawl your website.
-Now, most CMSs will have plugins and tools and the ability to, with a few clicks to instal, to instal or activate an XML plugin.
+Often the XML version doesn’t look as pretty, it will just be a list similar to this and it would just list all of the pages.
+This is what helps Google crawl your website.
+Now, most CMS’s will have plugins and tools and the ability to install or activate an XML plugin.
 WordPress, for example, has exactly this.
 You can use the Yoast SEO plugin or one of many different options.

 You then need to upload this to your website where your website files are hosted.
-Now, you may do this yourself, you may get someone like a web developer to do this on your behalf.
-But that XML file needs to be popped with your website files.
+Now, you may do this yourself or you may get someone like a web developer to do this on your behalf but that XML file needs to be popped with your website files.
 And once it is live, you’ll generate a page similar to this.
-It can look many different ways, but ultimately, this is the type of thing that you’re looking for.
-And crucially, it will be on a URL which will have dot XML.
+It can look many different ways, but ultimately, this is the type of thing that you’re looking for and crucially, it will be on a URL which will have .xml.

 Now, once you have this, you need to take this page.
-You don’t need the whole URL.
-You only need the actual name of that page and you need to go to the search console.
-In here, go to your dashboard into where you have sitemaps.
-If you click into this, there is an option at the very top right-hand side, which is add and test a sitemap.
-Click in here and pasting in the URL string of that sitemap.
+You don’t need the whole URL, you only need the actual name of that page and you need to go to Search Console.
+In here, go to your dashboard and to where you have sitemaps.
+If you click into this, there is an option at the very top right-hand side which is ‘add and test a sitemap’, click in here and past in the URL string of that sitemap.
 You can test it or just straight submit it.
-The test will only take a minute or two.
-And this will force Google to crawl your website and it will just help Google better understand the hierarchy and structure of your website.
-It’s a five-minute job, but it’s well worth doing and it’s something that a lot of site owners don’t do.
+The test will only take a minute or two and this will force Google to crawl your website and it will just help Google better understand the hierarchy and structure of your website.
+It’s a five-minute job but it’s well worth doing, and it’s something that a lot of site owners don’t do.

 So definitely, get that done.
 And one word of warning, don’t upload or don’t add into here the HTML version.
 It’s something I see time and time again.
 If you have a sign-up like this, great, but do not upload it into here because you’ll just get errors galore.
-You need to make sure that the version you are uploading to the sitemap section of the search console is dot XML.
+You need to make sure that the version you are uploading to the sitemap section of Search Console is .xml.
 As long as you’ve got that, submit that.
 As ever, if you have any questions on doing this task, just let me know.
-But that’s it.
 Just get your sitemaps created, installed and published.

-Next up is the robot dot TXT file.
-Now, this is a very small file and most websites by default will have this.
-And the reason I bring it up is we need to just very quickly check that there aren’t any disallow commands within this file, as if there are, they can prevent search engines from crawling and indexing your content.
-It’s a very quick check and I’m gonna show you how to do it right now.
+Next up is the robots.txt file.
+Now, this is a very small file and most websites by default will have this, and the reason I bring it up is we need to very quickly check that there aren’t any disallow commands within this file, as if there are, they can prevent search engines from crawling and indexing your content.
+It’s a very quick check and I’m going to show you how to do it right now.

-Okay?
-So what I need you to do is hop onto your website and at the end of the URL put forward slash robots dot TXT.
-That’s robots dot TXT into that.
+Ok, so what I need you to do is hop onto your website and at the end of the URL put: /robots.txt.
 If you get served with a page, great.
-If you don’t, and if there’s page not found or 404 or this post doesn’t exist or anything like that, essentially if the page doesn’t exist, then you don’t need to worry, that’s fine.
-Yeah, you don’t need this file.
+If you don’t and there’s ‘page not found’ or a 404 or ‘this post doesn’t exist’ or anything like that, then you don’t need to worry.

-However, if you have it, that’s fine.
-We just need to make sure that the wording won’t necessarily be what’s here.
-But we need to make sure that it doesn’t just say this.
-If it just says user agent and has an asterisk, which means all, use agent or disallow, this is telling all search engines ignore this website.
-And I always like to check this and it’s important that you do as well.
-Because if you’ve had your website recently rebuilt, or you’ve launched a new website, or you’ve changed your website, or you went down for maintenance mode, or one of many different reasons, often your website will be put into this no-index rule, which basically tells Google ignore this website, delete this website, don’t take note of this website.
+However, if you have it, that’s fine, we just need to make sure that the wording doesn’t just say this.
+If it just says ‘user agent’ and has an asterisk, which means ‘all’, ‘use agent’ or ‘disallow’, this is telling all search engines to ignore this website.
+I always like to check this and it’s important that you do as well because if you’ve had your website recently rebuilt, or you’ve launched a new website, or you’ve changed your website, or you went down for maintenance mode, or one of many different reasons, often your website will be put into this no-index rule, which basically tells Google ignore this website, delete this website, don’t take note of this website.
 Basically, do not index it.

-Now, obviously, we’re trying to optimise your website and get you on top of Google, so this is completely counterproductive.
-So it’s a quick two-minute check, which I just want to ensure that this single command isn’t in this file.
+Now, obviously, we’re trying to optimise your website and get you at the top of Google, so this is completely counterproductive.
+It’s a quick two-minute check, I just want to ensure that this single command isn’t in this file.
 If you’ve got various other disallow commands which are forward sash and there are certain folders or file names in here, that’s absolutely fine because you can exclude certain things from your website.
-For example, I’m excluding all the admin section.
-I’m excluding text, I’m excluding any PDFs.
+For example, I’m excluding all the admin section, I’m excluding text, I’m excluding any PDFs.
 That’s all fine.
 But what I don’t want to be doing is excluding all webpages from my website and this command will do that.

 Lastly, we need to resubmit your website to both Google and Bing.
 This forces the search engines to re-index your website and take note of all the various on-page changes that we have made to date and throughout this module.